Claiming after suffering a no-fault accident in public

 - to cover any loss of earnings, including future earnings.

-Public liability claims examples
+Public place accident claims examples

 - Accidents on holiday